Avatar (soundtrack): Album information

 A bonus track called "Into the Na'vi World" is available exclusively through the official site.
 It was not included on the physical and digital releases of the soundtrack.

-Nominations
+Accolades

-The score was nominated for Best Original Score at the 82nd Academy Awards, but lost to Up.
+The score was nominated for Best Original Score at the 82nd Academy Awards.
 "I See You" was nominated for a Golden Globe in the Best Original Song category for the 67th Golden Globes.